-Alasdair Gray was born in Riddrie, Glasgow, and trained as a painter at the Glasgow School of Art.
+Alasdair Gray (1934-2019) was born in Riddrie, Glasgow, and trained as a painter at the Glasgow School of Art.
 He worked as a part-time art teacher, muralist and theatrical scene painter before becoming a full-time painter, playwright and author.
-He has been described by writer Will Self as ‘a great writer, perhaps the greatest living in this archipelago today’ and by himself as ‘a fat, spectacled, balding, increasingly old Glasgow pedestrian’.
+He was described by writer Will Self as ‘a great writer, perhaps the greatest living in this archipelago today’.
+Ali Smith described him as ‘an artist in every form.
+He was a renaissance man.’

 His highly-acclaimed first novel Lanark was published in 1981, winning both a Scottish Arts Council Book Award and the Scottish Book of the Year award.
 It was followed by more than 30 further books, all of which he designed and illustrated, ranging from novels, short story collections, plays, volumes of poetry, works of non-fiction and translations – most recently his interpretations of Dante’s Divine Trilogy.
 His public murals are visible across Glasgow, with further examples of his work on display in galleries from the V&A to the Scottish National Gallery of Modern Art.